Human body temperature: Natural rhythms

 Body temperature normally fluctuates over the day following circadian rhythms, with the lowest levels around 4 a.m. and the highest in the late afternoon, between 4:00 and 6:00 p.m. (assuming the person sleeps at night and stays awake during the day).
 Therefore, an oral temperature of 37.3 C would, strictly speaking, be a normal, healthy temperature in the afternoon but not in the early morning.
 An individual's body temperature typically changes by about 0.5 C-change between its highest and lowest points each day.

 Body temperature is sensitive to many hormones, so women have a temperature rhythm that varies with the menstrual cycle, called a circamensal rhythm.
 A woman's basal body temperature rises sharply after ovulation, as estrogen production decreases and progesterone increases.
 Fertility awareness programs use this change to identify when a woman has ovulated to achieve or avoid pregnancy.
 During the luteal phase of the menstrual cycle, both the lowest and the average temperatures are slightly higher than during other parts of the cycle.
 However, the amount that the temperature rises during each day is slightly lower than typical, so the highest temperature of the day is not very much higher than usual.
 Hormonal contraceptives both suppress the circamensal rhythm and raise the typical body temperature by about 0.6 C-change.

 Temperature also may vary with the change of seasons during each year.
 This pattern is called a circannual rhythm.
 Studies of seasonal variations have produced inconsistent results.
 People living in different climates may have different seasonal patterns.

-Increased physical fitness increases the amount of daily variation in temperature.
+It has been found that physically active individuals have larger changes in body temperature throughout the day.
+Physically active people have been reported to have lower body temperatures than their less active peers in the early morning and similar or higher body temperatures later in the day.

 With increased age, both average body temperature and the amount of daily variability in the body temperature tend to decrease.
-Elderly patients may have a decreased ability to generate body heat during a fever, so even a somewhat elevated temperature can indicate a serious underlying cause in geriatrics.
+Elderly people may have a decreased ability to generate body heat during a fever, so even a somewhat elevated temperature can indicate a serious underlying cause in geriatrics.
 One study suggested that the average body temperature has also decreased since the 1850s.
 The study's authors believe the most likely explanation for the change is a reduction in inflammation at the population level due to decreased chronic infections and improved hygiene.